ampproject/amphtml/docs/building-a-bento-amp-extension.md

 AMP runtime is currently in v0 major version.
 Extensions versions are maintained separately.
-If your changes to your non-experimental extension makes breaking changes that are not backward compatible you should version your extension.
-This would usually be by creating a 0.2 directory next to your 0.1.
+If your changes to your non-experimental extension makes breaking changes that are not backward compatible you should release a new version of your extension.
+This would usually be by creating a [0.2 or 1.0](./spec/amp-versioning-policy.md#amp-extensions) directory next to your 0.1.

 When version 0.2 is under development, make sure that `latestVersion` is